 The U.S. loves its vehicles.
-Around 80 million people have taken out car loans to secure their preferred mode of transportation, and 8.6 million motorcycles are currently cruising down American roads.
+There are five times more heliports in the U.S. than any other country in the world, around 80 million citizens have taken out car loans to secure their preferred mode of transportation, and 8.6 million motorcycles are currently cruising down American roads.
 The latter offers a combination of thrill and speed that ensures you’ll be feeling the wind in your hair — but only if they’re properly taken care of.

 Though there are many components that make up a motorcycle, the tires are singularly important: out of all the motor vehicle traffic fatalities that occurred in 2017, a shocking 738 came as a result of tire-related crashes.
 Let’s take a look at some of the warning signs, and go over a few tips that will keep your tires in tip-top shape.